raoulg/julia-for-pythonistas/docs/installation.md

 # Assumptions
 This tutorial assumes you already have an IDE like [[VScode | https://code.visualstudio.com/]] installed.
 If you don't have an IDE, you can use the Julia REPL, which is a command-line interface to Julia.
 However, this makes it more difficult to run scripts line-by-line, which is a nice addition from VScode to just the REPL.
-More about the REPL can be found [[REPL.md | here]] in the `REPL.md` file.
+More about the REPL can be found [REPL.md](here) in the `REPL.md` file.

 It also assumes you know what a command line is.
 VScode will give you one.
 Please avoid the "windows powershell" and use either bash or zsh.
 If you dont have a terminal, VScode will provide you one.
 It is also possible to install https://gitforwindows.org/ if you are somehow lured into using a windows OS.